ICC-analysis/JSMF-Android/README.md

 Listening on port 3000
 ```

-Do not do that on a production server.
+OpenJDK 8 will be installed, check with *update-alternatives* that it is the
+default version of Java used on your system.

-If you want to access the application to the port 80:
+If you want to access the application to the port 80 (Do not do that on a
+production server):

 ```bash
 $ sudo iptables -t nat -A PREROUTING -i [interface] -p tcp --dport 80 -j REDIRECT --to-port 3000